dotnet/org-policy/README.md

 | Another repo | public     | 10/23/2019 3:30  | user           | Another External User | push       | (Collaborator)             |

 ```
-usage: permaudit --org <org> [OPTIONS]+
+usage: policop audit [OPTIONS]+
       --org=name             The name of the GitHub organization
   -o, --output=path          The path where the output .csv file should be written to.
       --cache-location=path  The path where the .json cache should be written to.
+      --excel                Shows the results in Excel
   @file                      Read response file for more options.
 ```

-`permaudit` will prompt for log in information on first run so it can create a personal access token (PAT).
+`policop audit` will prompt for log in information on first run so it can create a personal access token (PAT).
 It needs read-only access to repos and orgs.

 ```
-$ .\permaudit.exe --org <org-name> [-o <output-file>]
+$ .\policop audit --org <org-name> [-o <output-file>]
 ```

-If you don't specify an output file, the app will show the results in Excel.
-In case you don't have Excel, you'll get an error before the tool runs and you need to specify a path for the `.csv` file with the report.
+If you don't specify an output file, the app will print the results to the console.
+Alternatively, you can show the results in Excel by specifying `--excel`.

 ```
-$ .\permaudit.exe --org dotnet -o C:\work\permissions.csv
+$ .\policop audit --org dotnet -o C:\work\permissions.csv
 ```